 The research involves analysing a large amount of survey data that has been collected on behalf of West Midlands Police over the last 12 years.
 The main aim is to try to develop fresh insights into public confidence.
 A related aim is to engage people in a conversation about the topic of policing, and about how social scientists carry out research.

-There are three other pages on the site:
+There are four other pages on the site:

 1. What is "public confidence" - introduces the 'big questions': why is confidence in policing important? how can it be measured? can we improve measurement?